Best CounterTop Microwave – Top 5 Hottest Reviews for Feb. 2017

-This is one of the biggest microwaves on our list, so you’ll need a pretty sizeable counter to accommodate it.
+This is one of the biggest and best microwaves on our list, so you’ll need a pretty sizeable counter to accommodate it.
 But the JES2051SNSS will give you a ton of inside cooking space and more power than most ordinary microwave ovens.

 1000 watts is pretty much the standard for countertop units.
 This GE unit boasts 1200 watts, so it’s faster and may cook, reheat or defrost food in less time than you’re accustomed to.
 The oven is also a full 2.0 cubic feet with a 16-inch turntable, so it can fit more food than you might expect to cram into a microwave; heating up a full-sized 9 x 13 casserole or even defrosting a small turkey won’t be an issue.
 The combination makes for a very effective appliance – although you’ll need to have a spare two feet of width and 20 inches of depth on your countertop for this very large “countertop” appliance.

 Those who rely on a microwave oven to do their thinking for them will love this GE unit.
 There are ten power levels available, along with a defrost function and six single-button presets: fish/chicken, vegetables, potatoes, popcorn, beverages and reheat.
 We tend to be lazy at times, so we particularly like the one-touch buttons for “express cooking,” allowing you to just hit one button for one minute, two minutes, and up to six minutes of cooking.
 A number of competitive models offer a selection that automatically adds 30 seconds to the preset cooking time, but this is one of the few that lets you keep hitting the button so you can add 60 seconds, 90 seconds or more all at once.